 Thessaloniki has had a volatile and fascinating history, dating back to ancient times.
 It was the prominent city in the Roman Empire, second only to Constantinople in this region.

 The city has also been under Ottoman control and has Jewish, Christian, and Muslim influences on its architecture, cuisine, and culture.
-You’ll probably just stumble across some famous names – like Aristotle – there’s a square and a university named after him in the city.
+As a result, Thessaloniki has become one of the coolest places to stay in Greece.

-– You simply can’t stay on The Seafront without immediately taking a sunset stroll down the city’s famous promenade.
+- One of the best things to do on the Seafront is taking a sunset stroll down the city’s famous promenade.
 Overlooking the beautiful ocean, you’ll be blown away by the stunning scenery!